-Landmines bring about death and causality to civilians especially the children as well as wilds.
-Beside the direct effects on life, it imposes a heavy economic burden on the accident survivors and their relatives.
-Comparably, the cost of mine clearance in an average is less than to provide an artificial limb to a survivor from mine or ERW accident.
+Landmines bring about death and causality to civilians especially the children as well as wildlife.
+Beside the direct effects on life, it imposes a heavy economic burden on survivors and their relatives.
+Comparably, the cost of mine clearance on average is less than to provide an artificial limb to a survivor from mine or ERW accident.
 The existence of landmines and ERW caused extreme socio-economic and environmental hardships to the affected population.
-Anti-personnel landmines are considered one of the most significant factors to an ailing economy and barrier to social development in Sudan throughout the decades Sudan was in war.
+Anti-personnel landmines are considered one of the most significant factors to an ailing economy and a barrier to social development in Sudan.
 The economic impact of landmines can be seen as one of the determinant factors of economic security as it prevents people in the affected areas from working, and victims with disabilities face difficulties in finding employment and remain dependent.
-Thus it prevents sustainable development, poses threat to human security are major obstacles to peace.
+Thus, landmines prevents sustainable development continue to pose a threat to human security and are a major obstacle to peace.